tonym128/tonym128.github.io/_posts/2018-03-08-the-creation-of-the-lauren.markdown

 ## Premise

-As part of the their job a friend writes articles and publishes them on a custom [CMS](https://en.wikipedia.org/wiki/Content_management_system) and they have to put a picture in mutliple formats into the CMS to allow it to display in many different forms.
+As part of the their job a friend writes articles and publishes them on a custom [CMS](https://en.wikipedia.org/wiki/Content_management_system) and they have to put a picture in multiple formats into the CMS to allow it to display in many different forms.

-Some of the formats are on the full page article, mini-preview, linking previews and sister-site integrations, each article may need up to 10 photos and each of these has to be cropped, centred and re-sized into their respective formats, meaning up to 40 seperate images that need to be created and was taking an hour plus each time they had to do it!
+Some of the formats are on the full page article, mini-preview, linking previews and sister-site integrations, each article may need up to 10 photos and each of these has to be cropped, centred and re-sized into their respective formats, meaning up to 40 separate images that need to be created and was taking an hour plus each time they had to do it!

 I felt certain I could help them spend their time better.